Lyptik/ofxOpenNI/mac/copy_to_data_openni_path/lib/README.md

 - If you moved the project to another path, execute change_exec_paths.sh

-### How to use the kinect
+### How to use the Kinect/Xtion

-- Rename all the libs to _xtion
-- Remove _kinect from all the libs
-- Comment in the code the line #define XTION
+- If you want to swap, execute swap_kinect_xtion.sh

+Note : If you see Xtion, it means that you are in a Kinect configuration.